A black-box adversarial attack for poisoning clustering: Methodology

 \subsection{Speeding up the convergence}

 ~ By just generating a new individual at each generation, our proposed method has the major drawback of being slow at converging.
 To counter this problem, inspired by the work of \cite{DBLP:journals/corr/GoodfellowSS14}, we decided to ``imprint'' a direction to the generated adversary mask to move the adversarial samples towards the target cluster.
 Since we lack the gradient information, the centroids information is leveraged instead.
 We propose the following approach: each adversarial mask $\vec{\epsilon} \in \mathcal{E}_{T, \delta}$ is generated with the additional constraint that $\forall i,j$ $\epsilon_{ij} \ge 0$.
-After this, the mask is multiplied by a \emph{direction matrix} $\vec{\psi}$ with $\psi_{ij} = \sgn(c_j^{(t)} - c_j^{(v)})$, $\vec{c}^{(t)}$ and $\vec{c}^{(v)}$ being respectively the target and victim cluster centroids.
+After this, the mask is multiplied by a \emph{direction matrix} $\vec{\psi}$ with $\psi_{ij} = \sgn(c_j^{(t)} - c_j^{(v)})$, $\vec{c}^{(t)}$ and $\vec{c}^{(v)}$ being respectively the target and victim cluster centroids estimated from the victim data.
+The estimation is performed averaging the samples in the corresponding cluster.
 This variant can be easily implemented by changing the initialization of $\vec{\epsilon}^{(0)}$ and the mutation step only.
 It follows that the resulting adversarial attack space is now reduced to $\mathcal{E}_{T,\delta}^\prime \subset \mathcal{E}_{T,\delta}$.
 We still grant that the capability constraints are respected and the convergence properties hold, although the quality of the found optimum may be inferior.
+In addition, we noticed that, without using this strategy, the optimization algorithm was more sensitive to the choice of hyper-parameters.
+Therefore, we have decided to adopt this strategy, which makes our algorithm more efficient and less sensitive to the choice of hyper-parameters.